CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ## Config file settings

-In the config file there are a number of variables that you can use to set the ports on which MailerQ should listen, and from which IPs MailerQ should accept incoming SMTP connections:
+In the config file there are a number of variables that you can use to set the ports on which MailerQ should listen, and on which IPs MailerQ should accept incoming SMTP connections:

 ````